After death occurs checklist

-Return credit cards of the deceased with a certified copy of the death certificate, or notify the credit card company if you, as the survivor, want to retain use of the card.
+Return or cancel credit cards of the deceased with a certified copy of the death certificate, or notify the credit card company if you, as the survivor, want to retain use of the card.

 Seek the advice of an accountant or tax advisor about filing the deceased's tax return for the year of the death.
 Keep monthly bank statements on all individual and joint accounts that show the account balance on the day of death, since you will need this information for the estate tax return.

-Arrange to change any joint bank accounts into your name.
-If the deceased's estate is in trust, check with the Trust Department or Customer Service at the bank
+Notify banks and other financial institutions.
+Arrange to close or change any joint bank accounts into your name.
+If the deceased's estate is in trust, check with the Trust Department or Customer Service at the bank.

 Arrange to change stocks and bonds into your name.
 Your bank or stockbroker will have the forms.